kevvy206/Data-Modeling-with-PostgreSQL/README.md

 To perform ETL process (transform JSON files into relational data in SQL database)<br><br>

 ## Description
 This project is a part of Udacity's Data Engineering Nanodegree program.
 Sparkify is a startup that runs music streaming app.
 The company's analytics team wants to know which songs its users listen to, and my job is to provide five tables of relevant, relational data.
-Raw data from the app is stored in local JSON files, and ETL is performed on them using Python module psycopg2.<br><br>
+Raw data from the app is stored in local JSON files, and ETL is performed on it using Python module psycopg2.<br><br>

 ## How to Run
 1. run 'create_tables.py'